-- Tossy 3 (damage to other ligaments around the clavicle as well).
+- Tossy 3 (damage to also other ligaments around the clavicle).

-A Tossy 3 can be treated surgically but this depends on several factors.
-The physiotherapists at Fysiofitaal Tilburg can recognise damage or injury to this joint and are able to guide you with a conservative policy (physiotherapy)!
+A Tossy 3 can operative be treated but this depends on several factors.
+The physiotherapists at Fysiofitaal Tilburg can recognize damage or injury to this joint and are able to provide you with conservative management (physiotherapy) to guide!

 To understand the severity of injury to the AC ligament, different grades are used.
-In a grade 1 Tossy the AC ligament is only slightly stretched (also called a distortion) and sufficient rest will provide the necessary recovery.
-In grade 2 Tossy the AC ligament is completely torn and the collarbone (the clavicle) sticks up a little.
-Fortunately, the clavicle is still attached to two other ligaments.
-In a grade 3 tossi, both the AC ligament and the coracoclavicular ligaments (trapeziod and coniod ligaments) are completely torn, and the collarbone protrudes significantly.
+In a Grade 1 Tossy, the AC ligament is only slightly stretched (also called a distortion) and sufficient rest will provide the necessary recovery.
+In a grade 2 Tossy, the AC ligament completely torn causing the clavicle (the clavicle) to stick up slightly.
+Fortunately, here the clavicle is still attached to two other ligaments.
+In a grade 3 tossi, both the AC ligament if the coracoclavicular ligaments (trapeziod and coniod ligament) are completely torn and the clavicle protrudes markedly upward.
 Here we also speak of a piano key phenomenon.

-Pain when moving the shoulder.
-Possibly slight swelling can be seen around the joint.
+Pain When moving the shoulder.
+Slight swelling may possibly be seen around the joint.

-A serious pain at the joint together with swelling.
-Also the collarbone is a bit higher and when you press on it it moves.
+A serious pain at the level of the joint along with swelling.
+Also, the clavicle is a little higher and when you press on it, it is mobile.

-A continuous pain along with swelling and elevation of the collarbone.
+A continuous pain along with swelling and elevation of the clavicle.

-The diagnosis of AC-Tossy can be made using the client's story along with the physical examination.
-Usually there is a piano-key phenomenon.
-The physiotherapists of Fysiofitaal Tilburg are able to recognize an AC-Tossy.
+The diagnosis AC-Tossy can be posed using the client's story along with the physical examination.
+In most cases, the piano-tooth phenomenon is involved.
+The physiotherapists at Fysiofitaal Tilburg are able to provide a AC-Tossy recognize.

-Grade 1 Tossy: The treatment consists mainly of resting with the aid of a sling/ sling.
-By taking it easy and doing small exercises, this type of tossi injury will heal by itself.
+Grade 1 Tossy: Treatment consists primarily of rest using a sling/ sling.
+By taking it easy along with small exercises this form of tossi injury will heal on its own.

-Grade 2 Tossy: It is important that the collarbone remains at the same height as the shoulder blade as much as possible.
-This is because then the AC can be repaired by scar tissue formation.
-It is advisable to use a good sling that limits the range of motion in the shoulder.
+Grade 2 Tossy: It is important to keep the clavicle at the same height as the scapula as much as possible.
+This is because through scarring then the AC can be restored.
+It is advisable to use a good sling that allows movement in the shoulder blade. shoulder limited.

-Grade 3 Tossy: Because the clavicle is elevated, there can be no healing by scarring.
+Grade 3 Tossy: Because the clavicle is significantly elevated, there can be no repair using scarring.
 The ligaments that are torn will dissolve with time.
-In the case of young sportsmen and women, or people with a heavy physical workload, an acute surgical procedure is often chosen to repair the ligaments.
-This should be done within three weeks.
-With older people or injuries that have been present for a long time, a conservative policy (physiotherapy) is chosen.
-When this happens, you will always see that the collarbone is positioned somewhat higher than the shoulder blade.
+In young sporty people or those with physically demanding work, an acute surgical procedure is quite often chosen to repair the ligaments.
+This must then be done within three weeks.
+With elderly people or injuries that have been present for some time, a conservative policy (physical therapy) is chosen.
+So when this happens you always see that the clavicle is a bit higher than the shoulder blade.

-In both Tossy 1 and Tossy 2 it is customary to use a sling for two weeks.
-In addition, physical therapy can be started in order to improve the function of the shoulder.
-Pain symptoms can still persist for a long time.
-The treatment consists of advice, mobilizations of the entire shoulder girdle, active exercise therapy and, of course, homework exercises.
+With both a Tossy 1 and Tossy 2, it is common to use a sling for two weeks.
+In addition physiotherapy to be initiated to improve the function of the shoulder improve again.
+However, pain symptoms may persist for a longer period of time.
+The treatment consists of advice, mobilizations of the entire shoulder girdle, active exercise therapy and not to forget homework exercises.
 All this will ensure a good recovery!